ray-project/ray/doc/source/example-resnet.rst

 ======

 This code adapts the `TensorFlow ResNet example`_ to do data parallel training across multiple GPUs using Ray.
+View the `code for this example`_.

 To run the example, you will need to install `TensorFlow with GPU support`_ (at least version ``1.0.0``).
 Then you can run the example as follows.